Loving with a demonic force…

-William Shatner speaks Esperanto in a spooky love story.
+William Shatner woos in Esperanto in this spooky love story.

-As a Scottish expat living in Finland, my first thought when entering Cat’s Non-English blogathon had been to watch and review a Finnish speaking film.
-As naturally we’ve more than a few Finnish speaking films in our DVD cupboard.
-And they’ve been on my to watch list since I bought them to practice my Finnish…er more than a wee while ago.
+As a Scottish ex-pat living in Finland, my first thought when entering Cat’s Non-English blogathon had been to watch and review a Finnish speaking film.
+As naturally, we’ve more than a few Finnish speaking films in our DVD cupboard.
+They’ve been on my to-watch list since I bought them to practice my Finnish…er more than a wee while ago.
 As I’ve been distracted by that streaming TV service and all that comes with it.

 So at one point, I’d even settled on reviewing the film about the Flying Finn, Matti Nykänen, Matti: Hell is for Heroes (2006).
-This as a complementary post as Nykänen – a Finnish ski jumper – had appeared as a character in the true biopic, Eddie the Eagle (2016).
-And this biopic, one I reviewed with the very lovely Hugh Jackman.
+This of interest as I wrote a post with Nykänen – a Finnish ski jumper – as a character in the true biopic, Eddie the Eagle (2016).
+This biopic, one I reviewed with the very lovely Hugh Jackman.
 But it was not to be…

 like corrupt??
 And bonus!
 The girl he’s with his little sister, Arndis (Ann Atmar).
 Amael warns her off, he’s too good.
 But Kia is adamant she wants this challenge…then she’ll be the best succubus ever!

 Pretending to be lost, she visits him and Arndis.
 And Marc (Shatner) shows her his loving, caring nature he invites her to eat with him and his sister.
 (He really is a wee soul).
 The trio watch an eclipse, and by the end of the eclipse, he’s smitten.
 Kia lures him to go to the sea with her.